raziel0110/laravel-audio-player/IMPLEMENT.md

-[ OK ] Implement Audio CRUD Api(Load all, Upload and Delete) [ OK ] Implement compress audio while upload or upload in chunks [ OK ] Refactor validation audio file into separate class request validation [ ] Move uploaded track to private folder
+[ OK ] Implement Audio CRUD Api(Load all, Upload and Delete) [ OK ] Implement compress audio while upload or upload in chunks [ OK ] Refactor validation audio file into separate class request validation [ ] Refactor par for uploading and use just audio track uploading [ ] Move uploaded track to private folder
 [ ] Now that uploading in chunks is posible, the user should upload multiple file at once.
 [ ] Implement Front-end for Audio player